Giuseppez00/University-Projects/README.md

 # University-Projects
-A collection of academic projects and coursework completed during my university studies.
-The repository includes assignments,  and final projects from various courses in Finance.
+A collection of academic projects, assignments, and group coursework completed during my university studies.
+The repository includes assignments, and final projects from various finance courses.